Flying High Again

 AIRPORT REQUIRES EXTENSIVE HVAC

 Tomko fabricated all of the airport project’s rectangular and spiral duct at its sheet metal facility.
-Much of the duct was 20-gauge, 4-inch water column positive pressure, with pressure classes ranging from -2 to +4 inches water column.
-About 80% of the duct was rectangular, as large as 170 by 60 inches, able to move up to 50,000 cubic feet per minute of air.
-The new terminal HVAC includes 23 air handlers, 40 fan-coil units, 29 fans and 94 variable air volume (VAV) systems.
+Much of the duct was 20-gauge, 4-inch water-column, positive-pressure, with pressure classes ranging from -2 to +4 inches water column.
+About 80% of the duct was rectangular, up to 170 by 60 inches, and capable of moving up to 50,000 cubic feet per minute of air.
+The new terminal HVAC system includes 23 air handlers, 40 fan-coil units, 29 fans, and 94 variable-air-volume (VAV) systems.

-Patrick Barrett, a Tomko Project Executive, says the airport authority was eager to get the project finished.
+Patrick Barrett, a Tomko Project Executive, says the airport authority was eager to complete the project.
 Multiple shifts, six days a week, were required.
 “There were two shifts going on for a good portion of it,” he says.
 Tomko was working “pretty much every Saturday for the last year.”

 More than 140 Tomko employees worked on the job.

-Hughes points out that the project was a learning exercise for everyone involved.
+Hughes notes that the project was a learning experience for everyone involved.
 “The guys did a fantastic job,” he adds.
-“We had some senior mechanics out here plus quite a few younger apprentices who got to learn from a big job like this.
+“We had some senior mechanics out here, plus quite a few younger apprentices who got to learn from a big job like this.
 They got a good education out here.”

 As if the airport project wasn’t enough, more than 130 Tomko team members were simultaneously working on a Form Energy solar battery plant 30 miles away in Weirton, West Virginia.
 The facility covers almost 12 acres under one roof.